morgan311/UbuntuNetworkServices/README.md

 * sudo ufw disable && sudo ufw enable
 * check on private client machine if you can reach the outside world

+## SQUID ##

+Squid is a caching and forwarding web proxy with a multitude of uses.

+*Note: There are thousnds of lines in the squid.conf configuration file, I recommend using copying the original file and manipulate the copy on something like Notepad++ or your favorite text editor